 If you are 16 or over and look after someone who could not manage without your support you are a Carer and our information and support services are for you.
 (You may not think of yourself as a Carer.)

-Our services are for Carers who live or work in Ashford, Canterbury, Dover, Shepway or Thanet districts.
+Our services are for Carers in Ashford, Canterbury, Dover, Faversham, Folkestone and Hythe or Thanet.
 For other parts of Kent see www.kentcarersmatter.co.uk

 How we help